Letter from the Core Stewards

 Come and walk the path into the catastrophe with us.
 Together we’ll find our way.

-We are the weavers, curators and care-takers for this community.
+We are the weavers, curators, and caretakers for this community.

 Your Stewards